Graduate Student FAQ

 Note: Status requests cannot be considered via phone calls.

 We receive a large amount of applications, often close to 500 for each intake session, but we have a small staff so processing takes time.
-Currently we have about 1,000 applications in our processing queue so our turnaround times are longer than normal.
+We request you allow at least 30 days to receive an update once you submit your documents.

 Our current processing times are listed below.
 Please do not submit multiple requests or duplicate applications.